Wes Brown - Editor

 Wes Brown is a writer, editor and researcher with a background in the publishing industry and many years’ experience of teaching creative writing.

 Wes was the founding editor of Dead Ink Books, young writer’s co-ordinator at the National Association of Writers in Education and has worked freelance for many literature organisations.
-He’s published novels, short stories, reviews and poems, and is currently writing an auto-fiction about his time as a pro-wrestler.
+He has written for the Times Literary Supplement, Literary Review, New Humanist and his debut novel, Breaking Kayfabe, will be published by Bluemoose in 2023.

 Wes has taught Creative Writing at the University of Kent, the University of East London and the City Lit and he’s also been awarded a CHASE PhD scholarship to research Narrative Non-Fiction.
-He is currently undertaking research at the University of East Anglia as part of a collaborative project investigating the future of literature and the written word.
+In 2021, he undertook research at the University of East Anglia as part of a collaborative project investigating the future of literature and the written word.

 Wes strongly believes in working with authors to achieve their own artistic ideals rather than project his own.
-Wes loves non-fiction narratives, memoirs, contemporary fiction and YA.
+Wes loves non-fiction narratives, memoirs, literary and speculative fiction.

 WHY WE LOVE WES